148 National Dishes around the world

 Most countries have a favourite or national dish.
-National dishes are generally one of the first things that tourists and visitors seek out when travelling to a new country.
+National dishes from every country are generally one of the first things that tourists and visitors seek out when travelling to a new country.

 What are the national dishes of the world?
 A national dish is a culinary dish that is strongly associated with and by a particular country.
 A national dish in a sense defines the country’s food culture which in turn defines the cultural identity of a nation.